 Your new look after Mohs skin cancer reconstruction

 Dr. Koger takes great care during the procedure to ensure that scarring is minimal.
-If you are concerned with your scar after the area has healed, you may want to speak with Dr. Koger about our skin revision procedure.
+We recommend the use of medical grade silicone and sunblock to ensure you heal as well as possible.
+If you are still concerned with your scar after the area has healed, you may want to speak with Dr. Koger or Dr. Deziel about a scar revision procedure.

 Paying for your Mohs skin cancer reconstruction